k2view-academy/K2View-Academy/articles/39_fabric_catalog/04_plugin_framework.md

 The matching rules are defined using regular expressions in a built-in **metadata_profiling** MTable.

-If the regex matches the field's data, a **Classification** property is added to the field's properties with a value corresponding to the matched regex (e.g., **NAME**).
-If a match is found for more than one regex, only one property is created - the one with higher score.
+If a regular expression (aka regex) matches the field's data, a Classification property is added to the field with a value corresponding to the matching regex (e.g., NAME).
+If a match is found for more than one expression, the property is created with the Classification that has a higher score.

 To update the metadata profiling rules, go to Actions > Classifier Configuration in the Catalog application.